microsoftgraph/group-membership-management/README.md

 An environment is necessary to manage deployment approvals.
 To create the environment:

 1. On Azure DevOps left menu locate Pipelines menu click on `Environments`.
-2. Click the `New environments` button.
+2. Click on `New environments` or `Create environment` button depending on which one is presented to you.
 3. Fill in the `Name` field following this naming convention: <SolutionAbbreviation>-<EnvironmentAbbreviation>
 4. Add a description (optional).
 5. Click on `Create` button.